EVPN Inter-Domain Option-B Solution

 8. Security Considerations

-therefore this document inherits the security considerations
+existing specifications, and as such, this document inherits the

 9. IANA Considerations